SeaseLtd/learning-to-rank-spotify/part3/README.md

-## A Learning to Rank Project on a Daily Song Ranking Problem - part 1
+## A Learning to Rank Project on a Daily Song Ranking Problem - part 3

-This folder contains the code related to the first part of the project described in [this blog post](https://sease.io/2020/12/a-learning-to-rank-project-on-a-daily-song-ranking-problem.html)
+This folder contains the code related to the third part of the project described in [this blog post](https://sease.io/2021/03/a-learning-to-rank-project-on-a-daily-song-ranking-problem-part-3.html)

 Check it out for more details!

 ### dataPrepocessing
-It contains the files to load the Spotify file and apply several data preprocessing techniques.
+It contains the files to load the Spotify CSV file and apply data preprocessing techniques.
+It includes a method to create the query id hashing (i.e. from multiple columns).

 ##### Explanation of parameters